enrike/txalaparta/README.md

 Some video demos explaning the functionality can be found here http://www.ixi-audio.net/txalaparta

-Autotxalaparta:
-	- open with Supercollider the auto_txalaparta/txalaparta_auto.scd
+- open with Supercollider the digital_txalaparta.scd
 - select all the text in the file
 - hit CTRL + Return, or Apple + Return on Mac

-Interactive txalaparta:
-	- open with Supercollider the interactive_txalaparta/txalaparta_interactive.scd
-	- select all the text in the file
-	- hit CTRL + Return, or Apple + Return on Mac
+you can also run each app independently
+	 auto_txalaparta/txalaparta_auto.scd
+	 interactive_txalaparta/txalaparta_interactive.scd

 To do:
 - produce an easy to run and install package for mac and windows
 - translate interface to basque and spanish
 - implement async compasses with interface to choose
-- implement additive / subdivisive rhythm choice
+- implement additive / subdivisive rhythm choice?
 - improve rhythm detection
 - improve learning and answering system